msprITU/Deep-Performance-Evaluation-Tool/README.md

 ## Instructions to use the evaluation routine on other object detection models:

-This project aims to provide the results in COCO dataset for different object detection models styles like Masked RCNN, YOLO  & SSD.
+This project aims to provide the results in COCO dataset for different object detection models styles like Masked R-CNN, YOLO  & SSD.

 There will be the explaation and the abstract for the project here.